namitoyokota/namitoyokota/venminder/standups.md

 > December 5th, 2022 - Present

+### 10/10/24
+- Investigating a minor edge case - hoping to publish a PR sometime today

 ### 10/9/24
-- Will be working on saving hidden columns today
+- Continued working on 2949

 ### 10/8/24
 - Continued on 2949